0tso/pathfinding/README.md

 * (_Make (for building)_)
 * [CMake](https://cmake.org/) (for build automation & generation)

-If you want to use a package manager, install [vcpkg](https://learn.microsoft.com/en-us/vcpkg/get_started/get-started).
+If you want to use a C++ package manager, install [vcpkg](https://learn.microsoft.com/en-us/vcpkg/get_started/get-started).

-_(Recommended on Linux)_ Building without a package manager requires manually installing the only dependency of the project: [SFML](https://www.sfml-dev.org/).
+_(Recommended on Linux)_ Building without a C++ package manager requires manually installing the only dependency of the project: [SFML](https://www.sfml-dev.org/).
 On Debian-like distributions, for example, this can be done with the following command:
 ```
 sudo apt install libsfml-dev
 ```